7 Frugal Ways To Save Money While Eating Out

 #3 – Be A Fan

 Restaurants are always looking for ways to lure you in to their confines.
 A popular way for them to do this is through social media or email.
 More and more restaurants are viewing the electronic medium as an effective way to reach out to prospective clients.
 This often requires signing up to receive emails from them or “liking” them on Facebook.
 In exchange for your information, restaurants will send you emails with sometimes valuable coupons to come dine with them.
-If you are looking to save a bit of money when dining out consider Answers.com coupons to save some cash on your next meal.
+Some credit card companies also offer similar programs to get savings at various restaurants, just ask and they may have some in your area.

 #4 – Take Your Kids